Skip to main content

 “Try Padakhs.”
 Priyambada looked up at his challenging tone.
 That was a small town in his kingdom.
 She closed her eyes as he spread the map on the table.
 She let her fingers wander and stopped at a point.
 Ishaan Dev appeared impressed as she smiled victoriously.
 “To the next room then.”
 She walked ahead, allowing him to follow.

 “This is the games chamber.
 We have pasha, snake ladders and… weapons for kids.”
-She smiled gently, touching one of the wooden swords as though they had memories.
+She smiled gently, touching one of the wooden swords as though it had memories.

 “That’s the practice arena in the back.”
 She pointed from the corridor.
 “Separate for men and women.”